All Episodes

 All this hype, all this panic, all this helplessness.

-Well, we're gonna die.
+Well, we're going to die.

-I'll tell you folks, it's an embarrassment to me.
+I'll tell you, folks, it's an embarrassment to me.

 The whole thing was an embarrassment.